s4mgoh/Writeups/Pootato VM Penetration Testing/Pootato VM PT Writeup.md

     Since I managed to access `Malcolm`'s account, but am unable to access any accounts with invalid credentials, I assumed that there could be a database in the backend.

-15) Using [SQLMap](https://github.com/sqlmapproject/sqlmap) to enumerate data from the database, I received the following output:
+15) Using [SQLMap](https://github.com/sqlmapproject/sqlmap) to enumerate data from the database with the following command: `sqlmap -u https://potatos.potato-school.com/login.php --dbs --forms -a`, I received the following output:

     ```
     Database: school_db